danny-avila/LibreChat/docs/features/mod_system.md

 LIMIT_MESSAGE_USER=false # Whether to limit the amount of messages an IP can send per MESSAGE_USER_WINDOW MESSAGE_USER_MAX=40 # The max amount of messages an IP can send per MESSAGE_USER_WINDOW MESSAGE_USER_WINDOW=1 # in minutes, determines the window of time for MESSAGE_USER_MAX messages

+ILLEGAL_MODEL_REQ_SCORE=5 #Violation score to accrue if a user attempts to use an unlisted model.

 ```

+> Note: Illegal model requests are almost always nefarious as it means a 3rd party is attempting to access the server through an automated script.
+For this, I recommend a relatively high score, no less than 5.

 ## OpenAI moderation text